ltranbach/INST377-Final-Project/README.md

 3. Developer Manual

-    1. This project fetches data from the MET API, stores data in a Supabase database, and is deployed to Vercel.
+    1. This project fetches data from the MET API, stores data in a Supabase database, and is deployed through Vercel.

     2. Running the app: